littleuniversestudios/ng2-material-seed/README.md

-# ng2-basic-seed
+# ng2-material-seed

 This seed uses [https://github.com/preboot/angular2-webpack](https://github.com/preboot/angular2-webpack) seed as its base.
+It has been modified to work with [Angular CLI Tools](https://www.npmjs.com/package/angular-cli-tools) and [Material Design for Angular 2](https://github.com/angular/material2) to create an Angular 2 + Material Design starter seed that can be used right out of the box.

 To get started with this seed you have 2 options: